Software Design#

 A collection of various criteria of interest, in the context of topology optimization

-The figure below describes the interactions between this components from a macroscopical point of view.
+The figure below describes the interactions between these components from a macroscopical point of view.

 Focus on criteria#

-Within OpenPisco semantic, a criterion take as an input a levelSet and should be able to:
+Within OpenPisco semantic, a criterion takes as an input a levelSet and should be able to:

 Compute its value